Pixel-Services/ptkp/README.md

-# ptkp - Plugin System 🛠️
+# PTKP – Plugin System Framework 🛠️
-Ptkp is a Framework for plugin systems.
+PTKP is a lightweight and flexible plugin system framework built for Java applications.
+It provides a simple yet powerful foundation for building extensible systems using a modular plugin architecture.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 - Java 17 or higher
 - Maven

-## Installation
+## 📦 Installation
 To include ptkp in your project, add the following dependency and repository to your ``pom.xml``:

 ### Dependency